-Yes, Addgene charges academic/nonprofit institutions $65 per plasmid to cover the costs of maintaining the repository.
+Yes, Addgene charges academic/nonprofit institutions $75 per plasmid plus shipping to cover the costs of maintaining the repository.
 This includes quality control sequencing, storage (at Addgene and a backup facility), customer service, MTA management, and more.
 Addgene is a nonprofit organization and all funds go towards the mission of scientific sharing.

 Articles in this section